 The top left panel contains the most important settings.

 These settings include:

-The "As Original" theme setting causes the themes in each episode to try and match the original game.
-Note that this may not always be possible, especially when there are custom themes (from a module) the same ordering is not guaranteed since a custom theme can replace one (or more) of them.
+The "As Original" setting causes the themes in each episode to try and match the original game.
+Note that this may not always be possible, especially when there are new or custom themes present.

 Thebutton determines the overall toughness of the monsters.
 The "Normal" setting is designed to give a mix of monsters similar to the levels in the original game.
 Compared to that, the "Weak" setting produces weaker monsters and the "Tough" setting gives tougher ones.
 Note that the toughness increases over the course of an episode or game, it starts off quite weak and ramps up to the chosen setting by the end.

 The "Crazy" strength setting works a bit differently.
 It forgets all about trying to make battles which are fair, and throws any or all of the monsters at you, including bosses!
 Be warned though, playing maps on this setting can actually drive you insane.